What is the project?

 Extraction of FPMs in children is common.
 Currently dentists and orthodontists face a dilemma in clinical decision-making.
 This trial will provide evidence to support practice and inform new guidance.
 Should the trial find the procedure to be unnecessary, it will result in a reduction in the number of teeth extracted, with implications for children and their carers, as well as providers and commissioners of dental services.

-GDPs and practice based Orthodontists who see and treat child patients, and who are willing to undergo study related and general ‘Good Clinical Practice for Research’ (GCP) training.
-Participating GDPs/ Orthodontists will be asked to recruit between 12 and 20 children over a 24 month period beginning in early Summer 2012.
+Community and hospital based dentists who see and treat child patients, and who are willing to undergo study related training.
+Participating dentists will be asked to recruit between 12 and 20 children over a 24 month period.
+Recruitment started in Spring 2014 and will continue until Spring 2016.

 Which patients are eligible to participate in the study?

-The trial will aim to recruit 400 children across England and Scotland, aged 7-11 years requiring extraction of a lower FPM but where the upper FPM(s) has a good prognosis.
+The trial aims to recruit 400 children across Scotland and England, aged 7-11 years requiring extraction of a lower FPM but where the upper FPM(s) has a good prognosis.
 They will need to be able to co-operate with dental treatment and agree to participate.